Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 05.25.27 UTC
+- WIB: Minggu, 26 Oktober 2025 06.23.10 UTC
-- WITA: Minggu, 26 Oktober 2025 06.25.27 UTC
+- WITA: Minggu, 26 Oktober 2025 07.23.10 UTC
-- WIT: Minggu, 26 Oktober 2025 07.25.27 UTC
+- WIT: Minggu, 26 Oktober 2025 08.23.10 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature